Driving in Papua New Guinea

 The most common PMVs are 22-seater Toyota Coasters, but large open-back utility trucks, such as an Isuzu flatbed, also qualify as a PMV.

-PMV’s are rarely used by non-nationals, particularly in the major cities.
+While PMVs are not often used by expats in cities, they are more common in rural areas like Alotau and Kokopo.
 There are potential security risks associated with travelling on PMVs or waiting at bus stops.
 However, in some outer regions, such as Alotau, Kokopo and Kavieng, it’s relatively common to see expats jumping on board a bus.

 Domestic Flights in PNG